warranty-expert/certificates-assignment/README.md

 __Warranty Expert__ is insurance agent company that allows shops to provide insurance and warranty services for their end customers.

 ## Task
-Fork this repo and finish implementing insurance certificate creation in the back-end that satisfies business and technical requirements.
+Fork this repo and finish implementing insurance certificate creation in the backend that satisfies business and technical requirements.

+Use Visual Studio or Visual Studio Code to launch this project.
+It will launch both .NET backend and Angular apps.

 ### Business requirements
 * Customer must be at least 18 years old when buying insurance certificate.